adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
 Websites such as the one I quote above are not alone either, demonstrating that there are several people who have the right intention, but even then some are missing the right execution.

-Before continuing, it would be a good idea to define what Progressive Enhancement *really* is, for people that haven't come across it or for those developers who have misunderstandings about the meaning.
+At this point I am going to take this opportunity to define what Progressive Enhancement *really* is:

 > Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.

-Whilst Progressive Enhanceent doesn't just pertain to Javascript, it is the aspect that developers tend to struggle with the most.
-We just don't seem to be able to answer the following question:
+Whilst Progressive Enhancement doesn't just pertain to Javascript, it is definitely the technology that developers tend to suffer with the most.
+We just can't seem to answer the following question:

 > &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;